aewshopping/ssg-deploy-test/src/posts/reviews/2023-09-08-review-pax.md

 ...I didn’t even raise an eyebrow.

+As well as travelling through time:

+- Death of Nero
+- Year of the four emperors: martinet Galba, playboy Otho, pie-loving Vitellius, and then...
+- Vespasian and his son Titus
+- Domitian
+- Trajan (and Nerva)
+- Hadrian

-As well as travelling through time we are also taken on an empire tour, with stop-offs at:
+...we are also taken on an empire tour, with stop-offs at:

-- Rome
+- 🏛️ Rome
-- the German frontier
+- 🐄 the German frontier
-- Judaea
+- 🕍 Judaea
-- Pompeii (timed for the eruption of Vesuvius)
+- 🌋 Pompeii (timed for the eruption of Vesuvius)
-- Britain
+- 🧙 Britain
-- Bithynia and Pontus (nowadays West Turkey)
+- 🦃 Bithynia and Pontus (nowadays West Turkey)
-- Mesopotamia
+- 🏖️ Mesopotamia
-- Greece
+- 🫒 Greece

 Each visit provides a vivid picture and helps us to appreciate the vast expanse of the Roman world - and just how much people moved around within it.